 The reality is this: It doesn’t matter which social media scheduling tool you use.

-If you’re a beginner, I’d advise you to start with FB Creator Studio.
+If you’re a freelancer looking for the cheapest option to schedule Facebook and Instagram content, I’d advise you to start with FB Creator Studio.

 Most new social media managers think that creating content is an easy way to earn freelance income.